best color grading software

 Bottom Line

-Avid Media Composer is the best video color correction software in terms of customization.
+Avid Media Composer is the best video color grading software in terms of customization.

-Movavi Video Editor Plus is a footage-enhancement software that’s designed with beginners and amateurs in mind.
+Movavi Video Editor is a footage-enhancement software that’s designed with beginners and amateurs in mind.

 It’s packed with powerful color management tools, yet it’s user-friendly and easy to learn.